-RED Governance: The MTA's Chief Development Officer (the "CDO") oversees the RED and works with a team of senior officers, including a Deputy Chief Development Officer, Planning (the "Deputy CDO, Planning") and (if and when this vacant position is filled) a Director, Real Estate/Deputy Chief Development Officer, Operations ("Director of Real Estate"").
-The Director, Real Estate Transactions and Operations ("Managing Director, TOM")-reporting to the CDO, through the Deputy CDO, Planning - Director of Real Estate, has primary day-to-day responsibility for managing all TOM functions, with direct oversight for, among others, the Director, Transaction Management ("First Deputy, TOM"), Director, Grand Central Retail Leasing and Management Associate Director, Tenant Management, Associate Director, Operations and Deputy Director, Project Management.
-The Director, Transit-Oriented Development ("Managing Director, TOD")-reporting to the CDO through the Deputy CDO, Planning-has primary day-to-day responsibility for managing all TOD functions with direct oversight for, among others, the Director, Real Estate Development, the Director, TOD Transactions and the Deputy Director, Value Capture.
+RED Governance: The MTA's Chief DevelopmentAdministrative Officer (the "CDOCAO") oversees the REDRED's Real Estate Transactions and Operations and works with a team of senior officers, including a Deputy Chief Development Officer, Planning (the "Deputy CDO, Planning").
+The Director, Real Estate Transactions and Operations ("Managing Director, TOM")-reporting to the CDO, through the Deputy CDO, Planning-CAO, has primary day-to-day responsibility for managing all TOM functions, with direct oversight for, among others, the Director, Transaction Management ("First Deputy, TOM"), Director, Grand Central Retail Leasing and Management Associate Director, Tenant Management, Associate Director, Operations and Deputy Director, Project Management.

+The Director, Transit-Oriented Development ("Managing Director, TOD")-reporting to the Chief Development Officer (the "CDO) through the Deputy CDO, Planning-has primary day-to-day responsibility for managing all TOD functions with direct oversight for, among others, the Director, Real Estate Development, the Director, TOD Transactions and the Deputy Director, Value Capture.
 (See Figures 25 and 26 for TOM/TOD organizational charts as of the Effective Date of these Guidelines.)

-The Chief Development Officer is responsible for the MTA's and the MTA Agencies' compliance with and enforcement of these Guidelines, as the Board-designated Real Property Disposition Contracting Officer for the MTA and MTA Agencies.
+The Chief DevelopmentAdministrative Officer is responsible for the MTA's and the MTA Agencies' compliance with and enforcement of these Guidelines, as the Board-designated Real Property Disposition Contracting Officer for the MTA and MTA Agencies.

-Scope of Guidelines: These Guidelines apply only to dispositions of real property under Sections 2895-2897 of the Public Authorities Law ("PAL"), including leasing-out or sale of real property and grants of interests in real property such as easements and leasehold interests, owned or leased and controlled by the MTA or other MTA Agency.
+Scope of Guidelines: These Guidelines apply only to dispositions of real property under Sections 2895- interests in real property such as easements and leasehold interests, owned or leased and controlled by the MTA or other MTA Agency.
 The licensing-out of real property pursuant to licenses that the MTA or other MTA Agency may terminate at will in its sole and absolute discretion upon not more than 60 days' notice without compensation by the MTA or other MTA Agency including repayment of any unamortized tenant improvement costs-is not subject to PAL Section 2897 because it is not a disposition of an interest in real property.
 Such licensing-out is subject to the RED Policies and Procedures for the Licensing of Real Property dated November 29, 2011, as amended.
 If a license agreement provides that the licensee's right of use and occupancy is subject to termination only for specified reasons or upon payment of compensation by the MTA or other MTA Agency, however, then these Guidelines will apply.
 Similarly, the transfer of MTA Property or an interest in MTA Property to an entity or joint venture or other undertaking with another person or entity by contract, lease or other arrangement that involves MTA Property, and through which the MTA or MTA Agency will continue to own an indirect interest in the property, may be considered a mere change of identity in the form of ownership only-from a direct ownership interest to an indirect one-and thus not a disposal of such property subject to PAL Section 2897 and these Guidelines.